CQ.AI Agents

 • Medical device therapeutic failures

-Consumers who wish to report an adverse event to FDA can do so using the online reporting form insteading of expecting the healthcare provider to report to FDA.
-The report will include personal information about the consumer, product details, problem or reaction, and any other medical treatments or outcome.
-To submit voluntary adverse events reports, consumers can follow any of the following methods:
+Consumers who wish to report an adverse event to the FDA can do so using the online reporting form instead of expecting the healthcare provider to report to the FDA.
+The report will include personal information about the consumer, product details, problem or reaction, and any other medical treatments or outcomes.
+To submit voluntary adverse event reports, consumers can follow any of the following methods:

 • Online reports